Meta facebook tracking pixel

 • Triple-negative.
 Breast cancers that do not have receptors for estrogen or progesterone and do not contain an overabundance of the HER2 protein.

 When breast cancer recurs and metastasizes (spreads), it can be the same type as the original breast cancer or a different type.
-Because tumors can change their biological characteristics over time, it is advisable that a biopsy (testing of the tumor tissue) be performed on any recurrence of the cancer.
+Because tumors can change their biological characteristics over time, it is advisable that tests such as a biopsy (testing of the tumor tissue) be performed on any recurrence of the cancer.
 The results of the biopsy will guide treatment recommendations.

 Treatment approaches for metastatic breast cancer are individualized, taking into consideration its specific type, the parts of the body where it has spread and the preferences of the patient.